 Classes appearing on the Class Schedule are subject to cancellation due to insufficient enrollment.
 The minimum enrollment amount will be established by the College.
-Classes with less than the minimum enrollment may continue as scheduled at the discretion of the Provost and Faculty Leads.
+Classes with less than the minimum enrollment may continue as scheduled at the discretion of the Vice President of Academic Affairs.